a-wesole/VertexCP_miniAOD/README.md

 - Resonace decay reconstruction algorithms with ```pat::CompositeCandiate``` collection in CMSSW 13_2_11.
 The package is fully orthogonal to the ```HiForest``` framework to be combined with other objects.

 -----------------------------------------------------------

-This branch of the code is used for reproducing the TTrees to include some missing variables.
+**This branch of the code is used for reproducing the TTrees to include some missing variables.
 It was written by Nihar Saha.
-  It reads in the previously produced edm.root files and the correctly associated miniAOD file and produces the d0Analyzer tree, event info tree and zdc tree.
+  It reads in the previously produced edm.root files and the correctly associated miniAOD file ('parent file') and produces the d0Analyzer tree, event info tree and zdc tree.**